Practice and Office Description

 similar procedures that are done too much these days.

-- I will answer every question you have and explain it in language you
+- I will answer every question you have and explain it

 - I keep up with what is current in medicine and follow the guidelines